kb1907/kb1907/README.md

    Greetings from beautiful Finland.

-   As a Data  and ML Engineer, I love analyzing, evaluating, predicting, and developing strategies and new projects.
+   As an AI & ML Engineer, I love analyzing, evaluating, predicting, and developing strategies and new projects.

    I am eager to learn and share.